parikshit223933/Coding-Ninjas-Competitive-Programming/README.md

 (PS: For some of the questions you may like to check out the commit history to know how did I proceed step by step for any particular question)</br>

 # Disclaimer:
 <p>Copying and pasting the code from this repo to the CN's console won't help you in the long run.
 Everyone wants to be a competitive programmer to get that sexy ass package at FAANG, but it takes a lot of hard work and dedication to achieve something like that.
-For once in life don't get frustrated, fuckin believe in yourself, give it some time, relax and eventually you will see the results.</p>
+Don't get frustrated, believe in yourself, give it some time, relax and eventually you will see the results.</p>
 <p>
 I am myself not very good at competitive programming as well.
 Moreover there is nothing like "bas dekhunga/dekhungi copy thodi na kar raha/rahi hu!".
 Dekha matlab copy kia.
 If you choose to see any of these codes before trying it on your own and giving your 100%, you chose easier path.
 And I wish you luck for your future. :slightly_smiling_face:
 <p>